 You may have to wait a couple of hours after the test before you can go home so it is best to have someone to take you home afterwards.
 Sometimes this procedure is covered privately through some Insurance companies in New Zealand such as Southern Cross Healthcare with certain policies.

 This will save you time on the waiting list here in New Zealand which takes far too long.
-In some instances, patients have to meet certain criteria to be eligible for publicly funded colonoscopies (I.e. first-degree relative that has had bowel cancer).
+In some instances, patients have to meet certain criteria to be eligible for publically funded colonoscopies (I.e. first-degree relative that has had bowel Cancer).

 It always pays to check with your health insurer what procedures can be covered by your chosen policy.